10 Beautiful Places In Florence That Make It Worth Visiting

 Here is the basilica’s exact location in Florence.

-There you’ll find the murals depicting St John the Evangelist Resuscitating Druisana, St Philip Driving the Dragon from the Temple of Hieropolis, Crucifixion of St Philip, and The Torture of St John the Evangelist.
+The chapel houses some of the most impressive murals, including St John the Evangelist Resuscitating Druisana, St Philip Driving the Dragon from the Temple of Hieropolis, Crucifixion of St Philip, and The Torture of St John the Evangelist.
+The paintings are so intricate that words can hardly do them justice.

 Regarding opening hours, the church has different opening hours for different months.
 Take a look at the table below: